bonigarcia/webdrivermanager/README.md

 [INFO] WebDriverManager server listening on port 4041
 ```

-When the WebDriverManager is up and running, HTTP request can be done to resolve driver binaries (*chromedriver*, *geckodriver*, etc.).
+When the WebDriverManager is up and running, a REST-like API using HTTP request can be done to resolve driver binaries (*chromedriver*, *geckodriver*, etc.).
 For instance, supposing that WebDriverManager is running the local host and in the default port:

 * http://localhost:4041/chromedriver : To download the latest version of *chromedriver*
 * http://localhost:4041/firefoxdriver : To download the latest version of *geckodriver*